 The Madrid newspaper ABC ran two advertisements - the first on 6 January 1967 announcing the film starting at the Apolo cinema "tomorrow", the next on 7 January announcing the premiere "Today".
 (These two print ads featured a weird stacked spherical 'structure' that has no bearing on the film whatsoever - or at least as far as we can tell.)

 The text reads:

 - El Universo tiembla ante el nombre de unos seres implacables y perversos (The Universe trembles at the name of the implacable and wicked beings)

 - ¿Quineos so estos seres? (¿Who are these beings?)

 - ¿Pueden llegar a dominarlo todo? (¿Will they dominate everything?)

 - UN FILM IMPRESIONANTE, QUE NOS DESCUBRE UN MUNDO TOTALMENTE NUEVO (AN IMPRESSIVE FILM THAT BRINGS US A TOTALLY NEW WORLD)

 - Autorizada para todos los publicos (Authorized for all audiences)

-In August 1970, some theatres screened the movie in a double-bill with King Kong Escapes (King Kong se Escapa); the chief villain in this Japanese-America co-production is called "Dr Who" -- see our Japan page for more.
+In August 1970, some theatres screened the first movie in a double-bill with King Kong Escapes (King Kong se Escapa); the chief villain in this Japanese-America co-production is called "Dr Who" -- see our Japan page for more.